nyc-sea-lions-2017/sam_great_app/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.2 or later

 * System dependencies

 * Configuration

-* Database creation
+* Database creation, postgresql

 * Database initialization